-You’ve caught us on a really important day today – Its International clinical trials day 2015.
+This week is really important to us, we are raising awareness all week as its International clinical trials day on 20th May 2016.
 So, we celebrate this day every year in our clinics and raise a ‘cuppa’ to James Lind, a Scottish naval surgeon who conducted the first ever clinical trial many years ago (about 200 we think!).

 The story goes that men on his ship were suffering pretty badly with scurvy and he wanted to find a treatment.
 So, he gave them different foods, from cider to oranges and lemons.
 6 days in, Lind noticed that those eating the fruit seemed to be getting better.
 The upshot – He’d found a clear link between vitamin C and its role in the treatment and prevention of scurvy.
 Clever, don’t you think?

-Anyway, back to the celebrations… I’m going to keep you posted throughout the day with what our teams are up to and most importantly, how they are thanking our patients!
-Look out for me on facebook!
+Anyway, back to the celebrations… We will keep you posted throughout the week with what our teams are up to and most importantly, how they are thanking our patients!
+Look out for us on Facebook!